Jon Beavers

 Jon Beavers (born May 21, 1984) is an American actor and playwright known for starring in The Fresh Beat Band, The Long Road Home, Horizon: An American Saga, and Paradise.

-His musical, The Unfortunates, co-created by Beavers, Ian Merrigan, Ramiz Monsef, Casey Hurt, and Kristoffer Diaz, premiered at the Oregon Shakespeare Festival in 2013.
-It was produced again at ACT San Francisco in 2016 before being made available for theatrical licensing in 2021 with Uproar Theatrics.
+Beavers co-created the musical The Unfortunates with Ian Merrigan, Ramiz Monsef, Casey Hurt, and Kristoffer Diaz.
+The musical premiered at the Oregon Shakespeare Festival in 2013 and was produced again at ACT San Francisco in 2016.